cassiestephen/bloat-babe/README.md

 # Bloat Babe
-Bloat Babe is a web application for sharing and discovering recipies that are IBS and stomach issue friendly.
+Bloat Babe is a web application for sharing and discovering recipes that are IBS and stomach issue friendly.
 It was created using React and Firebase, and styled with a mix of classic CSS and Chakra UI.

 # Features and Preview
 Bloat Babe features an intro page that gives an overview of the app as the root page.